-First, this site is called because I believe anyone can lead from within their context–whatever that context may be.
+This site is called Lead Without Authority because we believe anyone can lead from within their context–whatever that context may be.

 Don’t you have to be in a leadership position to lead others?

 Throughout history, people who are considered some of the greatest leaders were not given authority by any organization, power, committee or group.
 They just made the decision to lead from where they were.